ItsSpork/spork/README.md

 - 🔭 I’m currently working on nothing! :(

-- 🌱 I’m currently learning **Various Javascript Frameworks**
+- 🌱 I’m currently learning **Various Javascript Frameworks** and honing **Web Development Skills**

-- 📄 I am looking to learn I am still in the early stages of my development learning process and always looking to learn!
+- 📄 I am still in the early stages of my development learning process and always looking to learn!

 - ⚡ Fun fact **I've almost gotten stranded in the middle of the desert on multiple occasions**